tomysshadow/M4Revolution/README.md

 This operation will create a backup of your game files if one has not already been made.

-### Toggle Sound Fading
+### Edit Sound Fade Out Time

 Upon navigating, the game inserts an intentional half a second delay to crossfade sounds from one place to another.
-You may toggle the sound fading on or off.
-When the sound fading is off, the sounds will cut instantly to their volume at the new location instead of fading, allowing for faster navigation.
-The default is on.
+You may edit the sound fade out time in milliseconds.
+If the sound fade out time is zero, the sounds will cut instantly to their volume at the new location instead of fading, allowing for faster navigation.

-If sound fading is on, it will be turned off, and vice-versa.
-The tool will then report whether sound fading has been toggled on or off.
+The currently set sound fade out time is displayed.
+The default is 550.

 This operation will create a backup of your game files if one has not already been made.